How many solar panels do I need for my home in 2023?

 Solar panel wattage

-Also known as a solar panel’s power rating, panel wattage is the electricity output of a specific solar panel under ideal conditions.
-Wattage is measured in watts (W), and most solar panels fall in the range of 300 – 400+ W of power.
-We’ll use 400 watt panels in these calculations because 390-400 W is the most quoted capacity range on the EnergySage Marketplace according to our latest Intel Report.
+Also known as a solar panel's power rating, panel wattage is the electricity output of a specific solar panel under ideal conditions.
+Wattage is measured in watts (W).
+Most solar panels fall in the 300 to 400+ W power range.
+We'll use 400-watt panels in these calculations because 390-400 W is the most quoted capacity range on the EnergySage Marketplace, according to our latest Solar and Storage Marketplace Report.

-A solar panel system’s production ratio is the ratio of its estimated energy output over time (in kWh) to its actual system size (in W).
-These numbers are almost never 1:1 – depending on how many hours of sunlight your system will get (which is primarily based on your geographic location), your production ratio will change accordingly.
+A solar panel system's production ratio is its estimated energy output over time (kWh) relative to its actual system size (W).
+These numbers are rarely 1:1.
+Your production ratio will change depending on how many hours of sunlight your system will get (primarily based on your geographic location).

-For example, a 10 kW system that produces 14 kWh of electricity in a year has a production ratio of 1.4 (14/10 = 1.4) – this is an entirely realistic production ratio to see out in the real world.
-In the U.S., production ratios are usually between 1.3 and 1.6, so we’ll use those two numbers as the high and low estimates for our calculation.
+For example, a 10 kW system that produces 14 MWh (14,000 kWh) of electricity in a year has a production ratio of 1.4 (14/10 = 1.4).
+This is an entirely realistic production ratio to see in the real world.
+In the U.S., production ratios are usually between 0.9 and 1.6, so we'll use those two numbers as the high and low estimates for our calculation.

-We have our three main assumptions (energy use, solar panel wattage, and production ratios) – so how do those numbers translate to an estimated number of solar panels for your home?
-The formula looks like this:
+We have our three main assumptions (energy use, solar panel wattage, and production ratios)—so how do those numbers translate to an estimated number of solar panels for your home?
+The formula looks like this, as shown above:

-Plugging our numbers in from above, we get:
+Plugging our numbers in from above, we get the following:

-…which gives us between 17 and 21 panels in a solar array, depending on which production ratio we use (17 for a 1.6 ratio, and 21 for a 1.3 ratio).
-So, 17 panels at 400 W each result in a total system size of about 6.8 kW!
+…which gives us between 17 and 30 panels in a solar array, depending on which production ratio we use (17 for a 1.6 ratio and 30 for a 0.9 ratio).
+If we use California as an example (average production ratio of 1.5), you'll need about 18 panels, resulting in a system size of 7.2 kW.

 Solar panel cost

-Calculating how many solar panels you need can be done with the three inputs above, but digging deeper, there are many more factors at play in determining your ideal solar panel system size.
-Understanding production ratios, the relationship between system size and the number of panels, and the impact of home size can all be important when you’re designing your ideal solar panel setup.
+Calculating how many solar panels you need can be done with the three inputs above, but digging deeper, many more factors are at play in determining your ideal solar panel system size.
+Understanding production ratios, the relationship between system size and the number of panels, and the impact of home size can all be meaningful when designing your ideal solar panel setup.

 How much solar power can your panels produce?

-In our long example at the beginning of this piece, we determined that a 6.6 kW system would probably cover the average energy use for an American household if you live in an area with a production ratio of 1.6, which might be a realistic number for homes in most parts of California.
+We determined that a 7.2 kW system would probably cover the average energy use for an American household if you live in an area with a production ratio of 1.5, which might be a realistic number for homes in most parts of California.

-Let’s extend that a little further, and look at a few more examples.
-In the table below, we’ve compiled some solar panel number estimates for common solar system sizes seen on the EnergySage Marketplace.
-Again, the big caveat here is that we’re using 1.6 as the production ratio of choice.
-For California shoppers, this might actually be realistic, but for folks in the Northeast or areas with less sun, these estimates might be a bit high on the production end and low on the number of panels needed.
+Let's extend that further and look at a few more examples.
+In the table below, we've compiled some solar panel number estimates for common solar system sizes seen on the EnergySage Marketplace.
+Again, the big caveat is that we're using 1.5 as the production ratio of choice.
+This might be realistic for California shoppers, but for folks in the Northeast or areas with less sun, these estimates might be a bit high on the production end and low on the number of panels needed.

 Number of solar panels needed for specific system sizes